Finn-Land/IoTCourseMP/Teamfolder/Group1/exercises/exercise06/README.md

 2. Create new node
 3. Adjust seup.cpp to use PWM on this GPIO
 4. Flash Wemos D1
-5. Create a node-red flow with a slider to control the brightness od the LED
+5. Create a node-red flow with a slider to control the brightness of the LED
 6. Check if it works

 ## Access Control System -> New Actors -> 2